 “Why didn’t you?”
 Tart asked, watching with glee at Moca’s aim.
 “I would.”

-“Because, I don’t want young mistress to see blood any more than necessary.”
+“Because I don’t want young mistresses to see blood any more than necessary.”
 Moca twirled his last spear, and this time hurtled it downwards in between the Chief’s legs.

 It was then, I heard a painful yell, causing me to cringe.
-Tart face became pale, while Stryd whimpered as he crossed his legs in pain as if it was his own.
+Tart face became pale while Stryd whimpered as he crossed his legs in pain as if it was his own.
 Though the last one, I gulped.
 It was horrifying.
 I knew for certain that the Chief would definitely not be able to have children after today.
-The other two shuddered, when they saw what Moca had done.
-I looked away, chanting in my mind that nothing has happened.
+The other two shuddered when they saw what Moca had done.
+I looked away, chanting in my mind that nothing had happened.
 Now I understood why the One Hundred Face Spider was considered scarier than a Coco or Tart combined.

 I actually started to get a bit scared of Moca, especially when he snaps.
 The thought of his diabolical acts that he would play if anyone offended him was terrifying.
 Tart was vicious and protective, Coco was hands down the coolest maid ever but was scary in her own way, but Moca was a whole different story from either Coco or Tart.
 He was someone I never want to truly offend, especially because I didn’t know what he would do.

-Torture was probably his forte from what I was seeing, while Coco was killed them outright without a second thought.
-Tart was still too young to be either as vicious or scary as either Coco or Tart so I didn’t quite know where exactly he stand.
+Torture was probably his forte from what I saw, while Coco was killed them outright without a second thought.
+Tart was still too young to be either as vicious or scary as either Coco or Tart, so I didn’t quite know where he stood.

 “Thanks, Moca.”
 I gulped.
 Pumping my wings even harder to get away from the screaming pain and horrified yell from the Orcs.

-We quickly got up high into sky and flew away from the places as fast as my wings can carry me.
+We quickly got up high into the sky and flew away from the places as fast as my wings could carry me.
 Still, the image was fresh in my mind, making me falter for a second, causing everyone to lurch forward.

 “Are you okay young mistress?”
 Moca leaned over with concern and patted my shoulders.
 “I hope I didn’t disturb you too much.”

 “Ah, yes.
 The fire torture.”
 Moca shook his head with understanding.
-“If you have done that, I would’ve made sure that the fire lasted a longer time so it wouldn’t go out.”
+“If you have done that, I would’ve made sure that the fire lasted a long time so it wouldn’t go out.”

 Stryd hiccuped and whimpered, becoming smaller when he heard what Moca had said.
-Even I was a scared in which case made me cringe.
-I already thought that it lasted long as it was.
+I was even scared, which made me cringe.
+I already thought that it lasted as long as it was.

 “How?”
 I asked, without realizing it.
-The moment went I asked, I regretted it immensely.
+The moment I asked, I regretted it immensely.
 Me and my stupid mouth that couldn’t stay closed.
-Why couldn’t I just asked something else?
+Why couldn’t I just ask something else?